michikono/slackbot-tutorial/README.md

 ### Overview

 This project contains a more thorough set of example scripts in [slackbot-examples.coffee](https://github.com/michikono/slackbot-tutorial/blob/master/scripts/slackbot-examples.coffee).
+An accompanying blog post can be found here: http://www.monsoonco.com/creating-bots-at-monsoons-slackathon/

 ### Running tutorial Locally